AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/troubleshoot-product-recommendations-module-in-magento-commerce.md

 ---
+description: This article talks about troubleshooting suggestions for the
+labels: 2.3.x,2.4.x,Magento Commerce,commerce,how to,magento/product-recommendations,module,product,product-recommendations,recommendations,saas-export,Adobe Commerce,on-premises,cloud infrastructure
 title: Troubleshoot Product Recommendations module in Adobe Commerce
-labels: 2.3.x,2.4.x,Magento Commerce,commerce,how to,magento/product-recommendations,module,product,product-recommendations,recommendations,saas-export,Adobe Commerce,on-premises,cloud infrastructure
 ---

+# Troubleshoot Product Recommendations module in Adobe Commerce

 This article talks about troubleshooting suggestions for the